drone1400/martridge/README.md

 ## What can it do?
 - Runs on Windows and Linux using .NET [1]
-- Automagically install a number of versions of the Dink engine on Windows
+- Automagically install a number of versions of the Dink engine and editors on Windows [2]
-- Select from multiple user configurable Dink engine versions to launch a DMOD with [2]
+- Select from multiple user configurable Dink engine or editor versions to launch a DMOD with [3]
-- Detect DMODs already installed in multiple user configurable locations
+- Lets you manage DMODs already installed in multiple user configurable locations
-- Is localizable using .json files [3]
+- Is localizable using .json files [4]
 - Supports DMOD localization, only when using FreeDink
 - Features an online DMOD browser that parses HTML data from the Dink Network, so you can browse and install dmods with just a click or two

 ### Notes
 1. The application uses [AvaloniaUI](https://avaloniaui.net/) for its GUI Framework

+2. The config file defining installable Dink engines and editors is now pulled from here: [https://github.com/drone1400/martridge-cfg-install](https://github.com/drone1400/martridge-cfg-install)

-2. The following versions can be installed under windows:
+3. The following versions can be installed under windows:
 - FreeDink - considered the best way to play Dink by the community
 - DinkHD - the current official release of Dink, available on multiple platforms like Android or MacOS but unfortunately not on Linux systems
 - The original Dink Smallwood V1.08 - the decade old original release, still runs under Windows, although you probably don't wnat to use this anymore...

-3. Application Localization is WIP - Technically works but only english is available right now, I need to add more info about how to define the localization files using a template later...
+4. Application Localization is WIP - Technically works but only english is available right now, I need to add more info about how to define the localization files using a template later...

 ## Building
 Assuming that you're somewhat familiar with dotnet applications...